-that "diffuse" disease associations across the network, considering both direct and indirect connections, similar to the methods considered in Chen et al. (2009a).
+Specifically, we considered six methods of network label propagation.
+The first are two methods that consider only direct network neighbors: (1) neighbor counting (Schwikowski et al. 2000), in which the genes with the most neighbors already linked to the disease are most highly scored, and (2) naïve Bayes label propagation, in which the sum of the HumanNet linkages to implicated neighbors is used rather than their count (Lee et al. 2007a), corresponding to the naïve Bayes estimate for a gene to participate in the same process as the known disease genes.
+We further considered four methods that "diffuse" disease associations across the network, considering both direct and indirect connections, similar to the methods considered in (Chen et al. 2009a).
 Two of these are mathematically related to Google's PageRank algorithm: (3) the Iterative Ranking method, in which a gene's score is calculated from an initial score and the normalized scores of its neighbors, which, when updated over successive iterations, "smear" across the network linkages (Ramakrishnan et al. 2009; Wang and Marcotte 2010), and (4) Gaussian field label propagation (Gaussian smoothing, for short), in which the difference between a gene's initial and final scores and the weighted score difference between a gene and its neighbors are simultaneously minimized (Mostafavi et al. 2008).
-Finally, we considered (5) a clustering approach, using Markov clustering of genes based on simulation of stochastic flow in the network (Enright et al. 1999), followed by ranking of each gene within a cluster for relevance by considering the sum of the gene's edge-weights within the cluster relative to all of its edge-weights (Wang and Marcotte 2010), and (6) a model based on electrical circuits (Suthram et al. 2008), in which network edge weights are considered to be analogous to electrical conductance and disease-implicated proteins are considered as ground nodes; candidate nodes are identified by modeling the application of current to the resulting circuit and measuring which nodes have the highest modeled current flow.
+Finally, we considered (5) a clustering approach, using Markov clustering of genes based on simulation of stochastic flow in the network (Enright et al. 1999), followed by ranking of each gene within a cluster for relevance by considering the sum of the gene's edge-weights within the cluster relative to all of its edge-weights (Wang and Marcotte 2010), and (6) a model based on electrical circuits (Suthram et al. 2008), in which network edge weights are considered to be analogous to electrical conductance and disease implicated proteins are considered as ground nodes; candidate nodes are identified by modelling the application of current to the resulting circuit and measuring which nodes have the highest modelled current flow.

 Figure 2B shows examples of ROC curves associating genes with several human diseases using the Iterative Ranking approach, showing high predictability for these cases.
-In order to systematically test whether such predictability was common, and in order to judge the relative merits of the network diffusion approaches, we next evaluated a more comprehensive set of mouse phenotypes and human diseases.
+In order to systematically test if such predictability was common, and in order to judge the relative merits of the network diffusion approaches, we next evaluated a more comprehensive set of mouse phenotypes and human diseases.

-We first evaluated the predictive power of HumanNet for genes associated (via orthology) with mouse mutational phenotypes, drawing upon the over 3000 well-annotated gene-phenotype associations identified in gene knock-out, gene trapping, and chemical mutagenesis experiments, and cataloged in the Mouse Genome Database (MGD) database (Eppig et al. 2005).
+We first evaluated the predictive power of HumanNet for genes associated (via orthology) with mouse mutational phenotypes, drawing upon the nearly 4,000 well annotated gene-phenotype associations identified in gene knock-out, gene trapping, and chemical mutagenesis experiments, and catalogued in the Mouse Genome Database (MGD) database (Eppig et al. 2005).
 In order to minimize the risk of circular predictions, we performed the tests using a version of the network lacking human literature-based linkages (i.e., no linkages by HS-CC or HS-LC).
-For each of the six approaches, we measured the network predictability for these mouse phenotypes using cross-validated ROC curve analysis, plotting the distributions of AUC (area under the ROC curve) scores for 3374 gene sets associated with mouse phenotypes in Figure 2C.
-Human-

-Net shows broad predictive ability of genes associated with specific mouse phenotypes and is significantly better than expected by chance using each of the six algorithms.
-However, the closely related Gaussian smoothing and Iterative Ranking approaches perform comparably to each other and significantly better than the other four approaches, indicating that there is a clear benefit to considering indirect connections as well as direct network connections.
+For each of the six approaches, we measured the network predictability for these mouse phenotypes using cross-validated ROC curve analysis, plotting the distributions of AUC (area under the ROC curve) scores for 3,374 gene sets associated with mouse phenotypes in Figure 2C.
+HumanNet shows broad predictive ability of genes associated with specific mouse phenotypes, and is significantly better than expected by chance using each of the six algorithms.
+However, the closely related Gaussian smoothing and Iterative Ranking approaches, indicating that there is a clear benefit to considering indirect connections as well as direct network connections.